top of page

 • 1333 – Franciscan Order established in Jerusalem.
 Its members care for holy places and pilgrims.

 • By the end of the Middle Ages, the country’s urban centers were virtually in ruins, most of Jerusalem was abandoned, and the small Jewish community was poverty-stricken.
-The period of Mamluk decline was darkened by political and economic upheavals, plagues, locust invasions, and devastating earthquakes.
+Political and economic upheavals, plagues, locust invasions, and devastating earthquakes darkened the period of Mamluk decline.

 Ottoman (Muslim) Period 1517–1917 AD

-• 1517 – Following the Ottoman conquest in 1517, the land was divided into four districts and attached administratively to the province of Damascus and ruled from Istanbul.
+• 1517 – Following the Ottoman conquest in 1517, the land was divided into four districts and administratively attached to the province of Damascus, with rule from Istanbul.

 • 1520 – Suleiman the Magnificent rebuilds the city walls of Jerusalem.